jermware/jermware.github.io/Content/projects/gjPDFs.md

 **Rearrange and Manage Pages**
 Reorder pages by dragging thumbnails to new positions.
 Delete pages you no longer need.
 Insert pages from other PDF files — their table of contents entries are automatically merged into yours.

+**Insert Pages from Images and Text Files**
+Drop image files — JPEG, PNG, TIFF, HEIC, BMP, GIF, WebP, and SVG — onto the thumbnail sidebar to insert them as new pages.
+Drop text files (.txt, .md, .rtf) to insert their content as rendered pages, with Rich Text formatting preserved.

 **Full Undo and Redo**
 Every change you make — whether it's moving a page, editing the table of contents, or inserting pages from another file — can be undone and redone.
 The Edit menu shows exactly what action will be undone or redone so you always know where you stand.